pret/pokered/README.md

 - Diglett's Cave has a more detailed map, including a platform that has a static encounter.
 (Prototype music to be added later!)
 - Route 25 has been altered slightly to make reference to Bill's Lighthouse from the anime!
 - Cinnabar Island is a lot bigger, and has a new location added to it.
+- Pokemon Tower was shortened as its old length was excessive
+- Silph Co's pathing was completely overhauled to make navigating it less tedious

 New areas
 ====